6 Things You Should Know Before Visiting Tokyo for the First Time

 - Passport with an international driving permit (issued by a signatory to the 1949 Geneva Convention)

 It’s best to make sure you have the correct license prior to visiting in order to ensure you can take part in this exciting tour during your visit.
-For further information, click here.

 6. Cherry Blossom Blooming Dates are Short and Sweet

-When absorbed in the hustle and bustle of the fast-paced city life, it’s always nice to escape into nature for a while, which is why we always seek out parks and gardens on city breaks.
+When absorbed in the hustle and bustle of the fast-paced city life, it’s always nice to escape into nature for a while.
+That’s why we always seek out parks and gardens on city breaks.

-Also, the gardens open at 9am throughout the year, however, the closing hours vary from season to season so make sure you double check this too.
+Also, the gardens open at 9am throughout the year.
+However, the closing hours vary from season to season so make sure you double check this too.

-We love this city because it isn’t like any other and you can easily combine exploring national parks and gardens with the hustle and bustle of the city centre.
+We love this city because it isn’t like any other.
+You can easily combine exploring national parks and gardens with the hustle and bustle of the city centre.